-Brilliant in its simplicity: branch out all the general causes or areas that could be cause your problem and list out specific sub-areas/sub-categories for each one.
+Brilliant in its simplicity: branch out all the general causes or areas that could be the cause of your problem and list out specific sub-areas/sub-categories for each one.

 Go as deep as you wish with the subcategories.
 By detailing and separating root causes, you’ll be able to pinpoint exactly where your efforts should go to solve your problem.

 Once you have identified the problem, send it around to your team members, ask them to come up with a few possible solutions, and to send them to you before the meeting.

 - People can think by themselves rather than in a group, therefore the ideas you will get will be much, much more creative;